JackAubrey/functional-programming/README_12_Introducation_Reactive_Programming.md

 ## Reactive Programming

 ### Introduction
-Before the introduction of Java RX developers were not doing reactive programming.
+Before the introduction of RXJava developers were not doing reactive programming.
 We are going to see what problem does it solve.
 Despite systems were ready to reactive programming, there wasn't standard, and it was hard to implements.
-Java Rx offer a framework to implement achieve reactive programming in a more easy way relieve the programmers from the reactive programming details.
+RXJava offer a framework to implement achieve reactive programming in a more easy way relieve the programmers from the reactive programming details.
 ![image info](./imgs/Schermata_20240903_102636.png "Mind Map")

 ### Reactive Manifesto